 Power BI Premium capacity - Power BI Premium licensing.
 Power BI Premium provides dedicated capacity to deliver more consistent performance and support larger data volumes in Power BI.
 Power BI Premium also enables widespread distribution of content by Pro users without requiring users who view the content to have Power BI Pro licenses.
 For more information, see What is Power BI Premium?

 For a detailed comparison of license types, see the Power BI features comparison section of Power BI pricing.

 This article focuses on per-user licensing from an administrator perspective.

 As an administrator, you can purchase and assign Power BI Pro licenses; and you can sign up for a Power BI Pro trial for your organization.
 Individuals can also sign up for a Power BI Pro trial.

-You purchase Power BI Pro licenses through Microsoft Office 365 or through a certified Microsoft partner.
+As an administrator, you purchase Power BI Pro licenses through Microsoft 365 or through a certified Microsoft partner.
 After you purchase the licenses, you assign them to individual users.
 For more information, see Purchase and assign Power BI Pro licenses.